This post may contain affiliate links. Please read my disclosure for more information.

 Having goals and dreams will definitely help you stay on track!
 Write down and prioritize all the things you are thinking.
 If you haven’t though about owning your own business or buying a rental property you should!

 The best part about money is that it is a tool that can help you make more money.
 So this is your chance to figure out ways to do that and start working toward it.
+Using 30 30 30 10 will help you focus on this.

 4. Track all Your Spending